evemuproject/evemu_escalation/README.md

 # Introduction
-EVEmu modified to support the latest Crucible client v353549
+EVEmu modified to support the latest Escalation to Inferno client v365966

 # Disclaimer